 - Clarity and Specificity: Combining multiple TPA services related to additional income-qualified programs into one contract invites risk of confusion, ambiguity, and misunderstanding in the contract, rather than keeping separate contracts which provides opportunity for thorough development of the scope of work, deliverables, timelines, and other relevant factors. - Risk Management: Separate contracts would allow each program area to effectively manage risks for their specific assistance program, such as including specific clauses and provisions that address potential risks and liabilities associated with that specific agreement.
 If a dispute arises in one contract, it remains contained and does not affect the other agreements. - Flexibility and Scalability: A combined TPA contract risks the CPUC being able to adapt to changing business dynamics and maintain agility.
 If any assistance program expands or changes, it would be difficult to address unique requirements under a combined contract.
 Individual contracts provide greater flexibility and scalability in operations. - Compliance and Governance: Separate contracts can aid in meeting compliance requirements and ensuring good governance within each program area, allows easier tracking and monitoring of each agreement's compliance with legal, regulatory, and internal policy obligations, and allows each contract to maintain accurate records, facilitate audits, and demonstrate accountability. - Availability of Bidders: Expanding the TPA contract with new programs would reduce the bidder pool for TPA services because many of the TPAs have specific administration and technical core competencies.
 This could result in a contract with several subcontractors to fulfill the services for the different assistance programs.
-It may also result in less qualified contractors that are unable to successfully carry out the TPA services, or no bids. - Complexity of Financial Management: An existing model for funding a program that supports energy, water, and telecommunications customers has yet to be identified.
-Thus, whether funded from a single source (funds collected in general funds pay for services to all customers), or different funding sources (water utility ratepayer funds paying for services to water utility customers only), financial management will be complex. - Having funding from a single source, such as the state General Fund, would require a budget proposal to legislature on an annual basis putting at risk access to sufficient funds for changing number of customers in need as the state financial and political circumstances shift, and would require changes to all public utilities code and CPUC decisions where collections from ratepayers to support income qualified programs was authorized, among other significant challenges such as sufficient CPUC staffing to execute.

-• Having different funding sources would cause issues when paying invoices, which can be time-consuming and require meticulous attention to detail, which could result in late payments and penalties.
+It may also result in less qualified contractors that are unable to successfully carry out the TPA services, or no bids. - Having different funding sources would cause issues when paying invoices, which can be time-consuming and require meticulous attention to detail, which could result in late payments and penalties.
 Each program area would have to review each invoice and accurately specify which services pertain to their funding source(s).
 The TPA provider may also find it challenging to itemize or detail their invoices for each assistance program or funding source.